robfrenchcdw/azure-services-hypotheticals/analytics-streamanalytics/README.md

 ## Overview and deployed resources

-TThis template will deploy a Stream Analytics job.
+This template will deploy a Stream Analytics job.
 A generic query will be added, but must be configured.
 + SELECT\r\n    *\r\nINTO\r\n    [YourOutputAlias]\r\nFROM\r\n    [YourInputAlias]

 The following resources are deployed as part of the solution